 - Clouds, fire, fumes, landscapes

-- Outdoors in fences, tree trunks, driftwood, rocks, on the ground, in plants, flowers.
+- Outdoors in fences, tree trunks, driftwood, rocks, on the ground, plants, and flowers.

 - In deep sky objects (examples are the Horsehead nebula, Witch head nebula, Helix Nebula or Eye of god, Eskimo nebula, etc)